dibakash/IITM-PDSA/week_2/lecture_1.md

 - Performance varies across inputs

-  - By luck, the value we are searching for may be the first element of an array (or the mid point in case of binary search)
+  - By luck, the value we are searching for may be the first element of an array (or the mid-point in case of binary search)

-- Ideally we want the average behavior
+- Ideally, we want the average behavior

   - this is however **Difficult to compute**
   - **Average over what?
 Are all inputs equally likely?**
-    - for this we have to enumerate all the possible inputs which is in reality is difficult task (e.g. inputs that generate different graphs by a graph algorithm)
+    - for this, we have to enumerate all the possible inputs which are in reality a difficult task (e.g. inputs that generate different graphs by a graph algorithm)
-    - Secondly, whether all the inputs are equally likely or some combination of inputs are more likely?
+    - Secondly, whether all the inputs are equally likely or some combination of inputs is more likely?
   - So, we need a **probability distribution over inputs** as well.
   - This is a difficult task, and almost not possible in practice.
-That's why in most cases we cannot talk about average case.
+That's why in most cases we cannot talk about the average case.

 - Instead, we consider **Worst Case** input

-  - Input that forces algorithm to take longest possible time.
+  - Input that forces the algorithm to take the longest possible time.
   - e.g. search for a value that is not present in an unsorted list

     - this forces the algorithm to look into every element of input (i.e. **must scan all elements**)

   - It's a **Pessimistic** approach.
-Worst case may be rare
+Worst-case may be rare
-  - But good thing about worst case analysis is that we get a reasonable upper bound.
-Upper bound for worst case **guarantees** good performance.
+  - But the good thing about worst-case analysis is that we get a reasonable upper bound.
+Upper bound for worst-case **guarantees** good performance.
-    - E.g even if in the example of Aadhar card, all the Aadhar card numbers were wrong it would have still taken the algorithm to return a result $n \log n$.
+    - E.g even if in the example of the Aadhar card, all the Aadhar card numbers were wrong it would have still taken the algorithm to return a result $n \log n$.
-  - When we have a good upper bound, worst case analysis gives us a good understanding of the overall upper bound run time of the algorithm.
+  - When we have a good upper bound, worst-case analysis gives us a good understanding of the overall upper bound run time of the algorithm.
 However, when we're not able to prove a good upper bound worst case may not be a good estimate of how good or bad an algorithm is.
-    - There are many algorithms, which have not so good worst cases but work well in practice because the kind of worst cases they perform bad, do not occur in practice so often.
+    - There are many algorithms, which have not-so-good worst cases but work well in practice because the kind of worst cases they perform badly, do not occur in practice so often.

 ---